Spine-project/Spine-Periods-Demo/README.md

 ![Illustration of representative period mapping](figures/representative_period_mapping.png)

+The purpose of `SpinePeriods.jl` is to create such a mapping which is then used by `SpineOpt.jl` in a similar fashion to the above figure.
 For further information, see [SpinePeriods.jl](https://github.com/Spine-project/SpinePeriods.jl) and the [SpineOpt.jl documentation](https://spine-project.github.io/SpineOpt.jl/latest/advanced_concepts/representative_days_w_seasonal_storage/).

 Getting started
 ---------------